Skip to main content

 • 4:00 PM – 5:30 PM CEST

-HARVESTING STEM CELL INNOVATION: THE SYMBIOTIC RELATIONASHIP BETWEEN ACADEMIA AND INDUSTRY IN CULTIVATED MEAT DEVELOPMENT
+HARVESTING STEM CELL INNOVATION: THE SYMBIOTIC RELATIONSHIP BETWEEN ACADEMIA AND INDUSTRY IN CULTIVATED MEAT DEVELOPMENT

-Science Spotlight Moderator: Neta Lavon, PhD – Aleph Farms
+Science Spotlight Moderator: Neta Lavon, PhD (she/her/hers) – Aleph Farms

 Science Spotlight Speaker: Shulamit Levenberg, PhD – Technion Israel Institute of Technology

-Science Spotlight Speaker: Shigeki Sugii, PhD – A*STAR, Duke-NUS Medical School
+Science Spotlight Speaker: Shigeki Sugii, PhD – SIFBI, A*STAR / ImpacFat

 Science Spotlight Speaker: Christine Ling Li Trautmann – ETH Zürich